 Kunyang Chhish East lies at the head of the Pumari Chhish glacier, which extends north from the Hispar, the 5th largest glacier in the Karakoram.
 To the north of the mountain is the beautiful Yazghil Glacier which has ten +7000m peaks in total rising above it.
 To the east of the mountain is the West Jutmo glacier which also eventually flows in to the Hispar Glacier via the main artery of the Jutmo glacier.

 Kunyang Chhish East is difficult to climb from all directions.
-To date there have been three official attempts on the mountain, all approaching from the southwest via the Pumari Chhish glacier from which the summit stands 2500m above.
-A Polish and American expedition have both attempted direct Alpine-style ascents of the SW face.
-A Korean team tried to siege the mountain via a longer to the west that skirted close to Ice Cake (6400m).
-All attempts thus far have failed to reach the summit with the closest coming within 300m of the summit.
+It was first climbed in 20134 by Simon Anthamatten (Switzerland), Hansjörg Auer, and Matthias Auer (both Austria) via the south-west face (ca 2700m).
+Prior to that there were three official attempts on the mountain, also from the south-west via the Pumari Glacier.
+A Polish and American expedition made failed alpine-style attempts of the SW face and a Korean team tried to siege the mountain via a longer to the west that skirted close to Ice Cake (6400m).
 There may be other attempts that have been made without a permit that I am not aware of.
 The Korean expedition report mentions a French expedition at base camp without a liason officer (and therefore probably without a permit) but does not mention anything about an attempt.
 Valery Babanov and Patrick Delaney had planned to attempt the peak in 2007.
 According to their web blog the latter was "psychologically unready for it".

 The trek along Hispar is a memorable one, even if you have spent a lot of time in Pakistan before.
 Whereas much of the Northern areas consist of arid valleys capped with white peaks, the north side of the Hispar glacier is lined with numerous meadows and great camping spots.
 The trek involves no trekking on the Hispar glacier and follows ablation valleys the whole way.
 From Hispar village the trail descends to the Hispar River where it crosses a bridge to its true left bank.
 A short distance further a small river that runs through a shallow gorge needs to be crossed.
 This can be problematic if you attempt it in the afternoon as I found out!
 The Kunyang Glacier needs to be crossed on route which is an easy affair although the 'path' descending on to the western side of the glacier is becoming particularly desperate.
 There are awesome views of Bularung Sar (7200m), Trivor (7720m) and the mighty Kunyang Chhish massif at the northern end of the glacier.
 Beyond the Kunyang glacier the landscape becomes less arid with numerous pastures.
 The Pumari Chhish glacier is only a couple of hours further east.